 I earned my BA in Economics from UCLA and my JD from the King Hall School of Law at UC Davis.
 In addition to my formal education, I studied mediation for years with both the Bay Area Non-violent Communication Center in Oakland and the Center for Understanding in Conflict in Marin.
-I continue to study conflict resolution with Gary Friedman, Norman Fischer, and other conflict professionals at the Center for Understanding In Conflict.
+I continue to study conflict resolution with Gary Friedman, Norman Fischer, and other conflict professionals at the Center for Understanding In Conflict in Marin.
+I have been a guest lecturer at UC Davis Law School in family law mediation and have enjoyed teaching other lawyers communication techniques as a presenter for CEB (Continuing Education of the Bar).

-I currently live in Lafayette with my two children.
-I enjoy playing tennis, hiking, reading books with real covers, and mediating my children’s conflicts.
+I currently live in a nearly empty nest in Moraga.
+I enjoy playing tennis, golfing, hiking, and reading books with real covers.

 Notice: All statements made on this website are for informational purposes only and are not a substitute for legal advice by a licensed attorney.
 Review of this website does not create or constitute an attorney-client relationship.
 Please do not re-print without permission.